bhogberg/caDNAno2Blender/README.md

 In Blender, 'Edit' -> 'Preferences' under 'Addons' Search for caDNAno2Blender and make sure it is loaded.

-After loading the first time you will need to press
+After loading the first time you will need to press "Install Dependencies" (or similar) still in the addons tab that was opened above.
+You might need to re-start blender after that, to get the addon to work.